GabrielePicco/deep-learning-flower-identifier/README.md

 # THE TEST SET

-If you are just interested in the TESTSET, you can download it here: https://www.dropbox.com/s/3zmf1kq58o909rq/google_test_data.zip?dl=1
+If you are just interested in the test set, you can download it here: https://www.dropbox.com/s/3zmf1kq58o909rq/google_test_data.zip?dl=1

 If you are using a notebook you can use it directly: